bayasdev/envycontrol/README.md

 ### Compatible display managers 🖥

+The following display managers are currently compatible with envycontrol :

 - GDM
 - SDDM
 - LightDM

-Other display managers might require [manual configuration](https://github.com/geminis3/envycontrol/wiki/Frequently-Asked-Questions#what-to-do-if-my-display-manager-is-not-supported-%EF%B8%8F).
+If your display manager isn't currently supported by envycontrol, you might have to [manually configure it](https://github.com/geminis3/envycontrol/wiki/Frequently-Asked-Questions#what-to-do-if-my-display-manager-is-not-supported-%EF%B8%8F).

 ### Supported graphics modes 🖼